Hdoc1509/tree-sitter-vim-map-side/README.md

 - `variable-scope`: `g:`, `l:`, `v:`

 > [!NOTE]
-> More expressions will be supported in the future.
+> More expressions will be supported in the future if requested.

 ## Parser requirements